carolb97/Job-Listings/README.md

 localhost:\<port number\>/Job-listings/
 ```

-  Note that in the previous statement it was assumed that this project folder was named "Job-listings" and contained in the htdocs directory.
+  Note that in the previous statement it was assumed that this project folder was named "Job-listings" and was contained in the htdocs directory.